Statistical Fluctuation of Infinitesimal Spaces: Statistical fluctuations of differential structures

 Going back to the definition of the Dirac operator associated to a graph $X$ with non-zero coefficients $\omega_{ij}$, we recall that the goal was to compute the values $\omega_{ij}$ in order to obtain a convergence when considering a sequence of refined triangulations.
 We have exhibited the coefficients

-obtained from the Von Mises-Fisher distribution.
+obtained from the Green function given in Equation \eqref{Green}.
 Hence, we are able to prove a convergence result to the Dirac operator on a normal neighbourhood (Theorem \ref{mainDirac}) as well as a convergence of the Laplace operator (Theorem \ref{laplace}).
 However, as far as the Laplacian is concerned, this choice is not unique, in fact one could take the values of $\omega_{ij}$ obtained from a normal distribution and such that:

 and still get a convergence result.
 Nevertheless, keeping in mind that we are also interested in the convergence of the square root i.e. to the Dirac operator, it is not clear that such a choice of coefficients would also work.